Spanish Navy: Post World War II

-Current status

-Subordinate to the Spanish Chief of Naval Staff, stationed in Madrid, are four area commands: the Cantabrian Maritime Zone with its headquarters at Ferrol on the Atlantic coast; the Straits Maritime Zone with its headquarters at San Fernando near Cádiz; the Mediterranean Maritime Zone with its headquarters at Cartagena; and the Canary Islands Maritime Zone with its headquarters at Las Palmas de Gran Canaria.
-Operational naval units are classified by mission and assigned to either the combat forces, the protective forces, or the auxiliary forces.
-Combat forces are given the tasks of conducting offensive and defensive operations against potential enemies and for assuring maritime communications.
-Their principal vessels include a carrier group, naval aircraft, transports, landing vessels, submarines, and missile-armed fast attack craft.
-Protective forces have the mission of securing maritime communications over both ocean and coastal routes, securing the approaches to ports and maritime terminals.
-Their principal components are frigates, corvettes, and minesweepers.
-It also has marine units for the defense of naval installations.
-Auxiliary forces are responsible for transportation and provisioning at sea and has diverse tasks like coast guard operations, scientific work, and maintenance of training vessels.
-In addition to supply ships and tankers, the force included destroyers and a large number of patrol craft.
+Status

 Until February 2013, when it was decommissioned because of budget cuts, the second largest vessel of the Armada was the aircraft carrier Príncipe de Asturias, which entered service in 1988 after completing sea trials.
 Built in Spain, it was designed with a "ski-jump" takeoff deck.
 Its complement was 29 AV-8 Harrier II vertical (or short) takeoff and landing (V/STOL) aircraft or 16 helicopters designed for anti-submarine warfare and to support marine landings.
 As of 2025, it was reported that the AV-8B Harrier II would be unlikely to be replaced given that the acquisition of the F-35B fighter has been ruled out by the Spanish government.
 If confirmed, this means that carrier-based fighter operations by the Spanish Navy will cease in around 2030.

-As of 2012, the Armada has a strength of 20,800 personnel.
+As of 2012, the Armada had a strength of 20,800 personnel.

 Infantería de Marina

 The Infantería de Marina is the marine infantry of the Spanish Navy, and the oldest marine corps in existence in the world.
 It has a strength of 11,500 troops and is divided into base defense forces and landing forces.
 One of the three base defense battalions is stationed with each of the Navy headquarters.
 "Groups" (midway between battalions and regiments) are stationed in Madrid and Las Palmas de Gran Canaria.
 The Tercio (fleet — regiment equivalent) is available for immediate embarkation and based out of San Fernando.
 Its principal weapons include light tanks, armored personnel vehicles, self-propelled artillery, and TOW and Dragon anti-tank missiles.